 Once being over a cliff, a cartoon character can only clutch at a straw.
 And only in cartoons the straw might hold.
 Friends of the Earth in Groningen worked together with the Strohalm Foundation.
 The meaning of the Dutch word strohalm is straw.
 According to Strohalm, the economy must grow because of interest, and that’s destroying the planet.
 It is ‘grow-or-die’ because interest rates need to be positive.
 Any solution begins with ending interest, they believed, and interest causes a lot of other problems too, like poverty and financial instability.
 Strohalm’s idea was banning interest and charging a fee on money as Silvio Gesell had proposed, so that it would be attractive to lend out money without interest.

-For years I didn’t own a car and used public transport as much as possible, but at some point I began to realise that it was all pointless.
+For years I used public transport as much as possible, but at some point I began to realise that it was all pointless.
 More and more people started driving SUV’s.
 They didn’t care.
 And they were burning up the fuel I was saving.
-So it didn’t matther what I do.
-What’s the point in making such a sacrifice if other people don’t?
-Many harmful products and services, like for instance cars, make your life more comfortable.
-And I was not better than most other people.
-Perhaps it is possible to make cars harmless.
-If not, making them unavailable may be the only way to change people’s behaviour.
-My grandparents didn’t own a car for most of their lives.
-And they survived.
+So it didn’t matter what I do.
+Harmful products and services like cars make your life more comfortable.
+And I had no higher morals than other people.

 A few years later, in 1998, I became a freelance IT specialist.
 I made a lot of money so I had some money to invest.
 My first investments were small and not very successful.
 That was because I believed that the profits of corporations matter.
 But investments in loss-making internet startups did very well while profitable corporations did poorly.
 And so I came to believe that I had to stay informed about the developments in the financial markets.
 In 2000 I joined the investment message board Iex.nl.

-In 2001, after the Internet bubble had popped, I felt it was time to pitch the idea of interest-free money on the message board.
-My lack of knowledge was eclipsed by my zeal so lengthy discussions followed.
+In 2001, after the Internet bubble had popped, I pitched the idea of interest-free money on the message board.
+My lack of knowledge was eclipsed by my zeal and lengthy discussions followed.
 On the Internet people from different backgrounds and different knowledge can be in one virtual room and participate in the discussion.
-I was rebutted time after time, but as these discussions went on, my knowledge of the financial system gradually increased, and I became aware of many of the issues that had to be resolved in order to make interest-free money work.
+I was rebutted time after time, but as these discussions went on, my knowledge of the financial system increased and I became aware of the issues that had to be resolved in order to make interest-free money work.

-As a gold investor I became familiar with the Austrian School of Economics, which was a group that questioned money creation by banks and the use of central banks.
+As a gold investor I became familiar with the Austrian School of Economics.
+This group questions money creation by banks and the need for central banks.
 They pointed at the inflation caused by money creation and central banks.
-At some point all the debt banks created would eventually collapse the financial system and money would be worthless, they believed.
+At some point all the debt banks create would eventually collapse the financial system and money would be worthless, they believed.
 They didn’t think that negative interest rates are possible.

 And so two opposing fringe ideas, interest-free money with a holding tax and Austrian School, were challenging each other in my mind, which may be how Hegelian dialectic is supposed to work.
-In 2008 that became the start of the theory on Natural Money as it is both negative interest rates and ending debt expansion.
-The initial discovery was that the economy can do better without interest so that returns for investors can be higher.
-As positive interest rates are not allowed, the money may rise in value faster than interest accrues on interest-bearing currencies, so that interest-free money can give better returns.
-Hence, interest-free money was possible or even inevitable.
-In the decade that followed I have integrated modern main stream economics into the theory of Natural Money.
+In 2008 that became the start of Natural Money.
+The economy can do better without interest so returns for investors can be higher.
+As positive interest rates are not allowed, the money may rise in value, so that interest-free money can give better returns.
+Hence, interest-free money was possible, perhaps even inevitable.
+In the decade that followed I have integrated modern main stream economics into the theory of Natural Money as it is now.
 This research can be found on the website Naturalmoney.org.

 Featured image: Roadrunner and Wile E. Coyote.
 Warner Bros. [copyright info]